Skip to content

 • Solutions for Holiday Stress in Dogs

 The holiday season is a time for family gatherings, beautiful decorations, music, delicious food and fun activities.
 Adults and kids of all ages anticipate its arrival, eager to enjoy all the merry festivities, but some family members may find it harder to revel in all that the holidays bring.
 Specifically, the furry, four-legged members of your family may suffer from stress and anxiousness while you're feeling holly-jolly.
+Check out if you're pup is on the list of top dog breeds with separation anxiety

 The good news is that there are things you can do to help your pooch throughout the holiday season.
 Being able to spot dog anxiety symptoms and identify potential stressors is an important first step.
 In this article, we'll share some elements of holiday celebrations that can be stressful for dogs and teach you what to look for to spot signs of anxiety.
 We'll also introduce you to some strategies and CBD dog calming products that may help your dog during the holidays.